-In a media event, the discount carrier announced that new, non-stop routes to the United Kingdom’s capital city will be introduced for airports in Calgary, Vancouver, Edmonton, Winnipeg, Toronto and St. John’s, Newfoundland.
+In a media event held this morning, the discount carrier announced that new, non-stop routes to the United Kingdom’s capital city will be introduced for airports in Vancouver, Calgary, Edmonton, Winnipeg, Toronto and St. John’s, Newfoundland.

-The route running from Calgary International Airport (YYC) to London’s Gatwick Airport will operate 5 times weekly beginning on May 6, 2016.
+The route running from Vancouver International Airport (YVR) to London’s Gatwick Airport will operate 6 times weekly beginning on May 6, 2016.
 The fares will be extremely low, with fares starting at $299 one-way, including taxes and fees.

 “Canadians have been paying far too much to fly to Europe for far too long and today, as we have throughout our history, we’re going to fix that,” said Bob Cummings, WestJet Executive Vice-President, Commercial in a release.
 “We are offering non-stop flights at very low prices and we’re proud to once again lower airfares and make travel more affordable.”

 Passengers departing out of St. John’s, Newfoundland will be able to fly for as low as $199, Toronto from $249, Winnipeg from $279 and Edmonton, Calgary and Vancouver from $299.
 Connecting flights will also begin at only $20 way to connect from select airports into the Canadian airpots with WestJet services to Gatwick.

 The new services are made possible by WestJet’s recent acquisition of four new Boeing 767-300ER aircraft that allow the airline to expand its offerings to include long-distance flights.